 What’s Wrong with Natural Toothpaste?

 I definitely recommend choosing fluoride-free toothpaste, but as I mentioned, toothpaste has to be more than fluoride-free in order to be safe.
-Below is a list of the toothpaste brands that are considered Good Stuff.
+Below is a list of the toothpaste brands that are considered Best Stuff and Good Stuff.

 Unfortunately, many “natural” toothpaste contain concerning ingredients similar to what’s found in conventional toothpastes, such as: